 BACB EXAMINATION VOLUNTEER INFORMATION

-The BACB’s certification programs are accredited by the National Commission for Certifying Agencies (NCCA), which mandates compliance with many rigorous standards intended to ensure the integrity of a professional certification program.
-One of those standards includes empaneling volunteers known as subject matter experts (SMEs) to contribute to the BACB’s examination development processes.
+The BACB’s certification programs are accredited by the National Commission for Certifying Agencies (NCCA), which mandates compliance with rigorous standards intended to ensure the integrity of a professional certification program.
+One of those standards includes appointing volunteers known as subject matter experts (SMEs) to contribute to the BACB’s examination development processes.

-Examination Subject Matter Expert (SME)
+Examination Subject Matter Expert

 Summary of Role